code-builders/curriculum/warm-ups/building-hashes.md

 "person[first_name]=Ada&person[last_name]=Lovelace&skills[]=programming&skills[]=math"
 ```

-1. Rules from Bronze, Silver, and Gold
+1. Rules from Breakfast, Lunch, and Dinner
 2. An empty `[]` indicates an Array as a value. the word preceding the `[]` is the key to the Array the word after the `=` will be added to the array.

 Partial Example: `{skills: ["programming", "math"]}`